FedGlobal® ACH Payments Frequently Asked Questions

 FedGlobal ACH Payments support the Federal Reserve System's strategic direction to improve the payments system and promote electronic payment services as an alternative to paper-based products.
 The services are intended to encourage the use of the ACH system for international payments by accelerating the clearing time and reducing the cost associated with these payments.

 - Where can an institution get information about the foreign bank numbers and foreign account numbers?

 Account number information for each service is outlined in the respective sections of the FedGlobal Service Origination Manual (PDF).

-Directo a México is the promotional name for the FedGlobal Mexico Service that DFIs can use to better communicate and promote FedACH payments to Mexico.
-A promotional kit is provided to all institutions that enroll in the service.
+Directo a México is the promotional name for the FedGlobal Mexico Service that financial institutions can use to better communicate and promote FedACH payments to Mexico.

-ODFIs are encouraged to test their ability to successfully send international transactions and are encouraged to test receiving returns.
-To schedule a test, institutions should complete and submit the FedACH Services Test Request Form (Off-site).
+Originating depository financial institutions (ODFIs) are encouraged to test their ability to successfully send international transactions and are encouraged to test receiving returns.
+To schedule a test, institutions should complete and submit the FedACH Services Test Request Form.